andrey-yudin-7/CypressAPIFramework/README.md

 At the moment, the added API tests (as an example) have been directed to verify basic API calls (POST, GET, PUT, DELETE) using cy.request() with the test for verifying E2E scenario from the user creation, data updating till user deletion ([_userE2EChainTest.js_](https://github.com/andrey-yudin-7/CypressAPIFramework/blob/master/cypress/integration/APITests/userE2EChainTest.js)).

-Also added the test for using Cypress interception (cy.intercept() intercepts requests at the network layer) to intercept, stub, spy and mock an API call ([_Apiintercept.js_](https://github.com/andrey-yudin-7/CypressAPIFramework/blob/master/cypress/integration/Interception/Apiintercept.js))
+Also added the test for using Cypress interception (cy.intercept() intercepts requests at the network layer) to intercept, stub, spy or mock an API call ([_Apiintercept.js_](https://github.com/andrey-yudin-7/CypressAPIFramework/blob/master/cypress/integration/Interception/Apiintercept.js))

 This project uses the following free REST APIs root resources: https://gorest.co.in (for _PostUser.js, GetUser.js, PutUser.js, DeleteUser.js, userE2EChainTest.js_)